“What is your current salary?”

 States and Localities with Salary History Bans

-There are currently 16 state-wide bans (including the commonwealth of Puerto Rico), 13 local bans, and 2 laws prohibiting salary bans in the United States.
+There are currently 17 state-wide salary history bans (including the commonwealth of Puerto Rico), 17 local bans, 2 laws prohibiting bans, and 1 legal challenge to a ban in the United States.